 The Munchery food service also uses a beautiful, crisp photo header:

 When you choose a photo for your header, it’s important to think about the photo’s versatility.
-If your email typically includes a lot of imagery, consider if your photo header will always work well alongside that content.
+If your email typically includes a lot of imagery, consider if your photo header will work well alongside all future content you’ll send.
 The Sizzle always employs a “DEALS” section header as a buffer between the main header and the rest of the email, which is a smart way to ensure email flow and organization.

-If a header is consistent, it doesn’t always have to be the same.
-In different emails, make changes to the header to keep visual interest and add customization.
-But here’s a good rule of thumb is: if you’re going to make adjustments, keep other things the same, like the placement/position of text or your logo.
+Keeping a header consistent doesn’t mean that it always has to be exactly the same.
+For different emails, you’ll want to make slight changes to the header to keep it visually interesting and add customization.
+But if you’re going to make adjustments in one place, keep other things the same, like the position of your text or logo.

-Take this header designed by Shillington, the graphic design school.
+Take this email header design example created by graphic design school Shillington.
 The circle logo and dog-eared corner effect are always present, even though the brand often changes colors.
 Because the header is so simple, it’s also versatile.
 Here are some examples:

 If you choose to customize your header, it doesn’t hurt to have a few templatized versions to cycle through emails.
-While the Unstyled newsletter always has a custom header for each email, Chubbies, the clothing company, rotates between at least three different headers:
+While the Unstyled newsletter always has a custom header for each email, clothing company Chubbies rotates between at least three different headers: